Scalable load balancing in networked systems: A survey of recent advances: Scalability spectrum

 It is worth observing that the above optimality properties in fact do not rely on Poisson arrival processes or exponential service requirement distributions.
 At the same time, these optimality properties do not imply that the JSW policy minimizes the mean stationary waiting time.
 In our setting with Poisson arrivals and exponential service requirements, however, it can be shown through direct means that the total number of tasks under the JSW policy is stochastically smaller than under the JSQ policy.
-Even though the JSW policy requires a similar excessive communication overhead, aside from its anticipating nature, the equivalence with a centralized FCFS queue means that there cannot be any idle servers while tasks are waiting and that the total number of tasks behaves as a birth-death process, which renders it far more tractable than the JSQ policy.
-Specifically, given that all the servers are busy, the total number of waiting tasks is geometrically distributed with parameter $\lambda(N) / N$.
-The total mean number of waiting tasks is then $\Pi_W(N, \lambda(N)) \frac{\lambda(N)}{N - \lambda(N)}$, and the mean waiting time is $\Pi_W(N, \lambda(N)) \frac{1}{N - \lambda(N)}$, with $\Pi_W(N, \lambda(N)$ denoting the probability of all servers being occupied and a task incurring a non-zero waiting time.
-This immediately shows that the mean waiting time is smaller by at least a factor $\lambda(N)$ than for the random assignment policy considered in Subsection~\ref{random}.
+Indeed, in view of the equivalence with a centralized M/M/$N$ queue, the total service completion rate under the JSW policy is given by $\min\{L, N\}$ when there are $L$~tasks in total in the system, while under the JSQ policy the total service completion rate is at most equal to $\min\{L, N\}$, and may be lower than that when some servers are idle while tasks are queued up at other servers.
+Even though the JSW policy requires a similar excessive communication overhead, aside from its anticipating nature, the above-mentioned equivalence in fact means that the total number of tasks behaves as a birth-death process, which renders it far more tractable than the JSQ policy.
+Specifically, it follows from textbook results for the centralized M/M/$N$ queue that, given that all the servers are busy, the total number of waiting tasks is geometrically distributed with parameter $\lambda(N) / N$.
+The total mean number of waiting tasks is then $\Pi_W(N, \lambda(N)) \frac{\lambda(N)}{N - \lambda(N)}$, and the mean waiting time is $\Pi_W(N, \lambda(N)) \frac{1}{N - \lambda(N)}$, with $\Pi_W(N, \lambda(N))$ denoting the probability of the total occupancy in an M/M/$N$ queue being $N$ or larger, i.e., the probability of all servers being occupied and a task incurring a non-zero waiting time.
+The probability $\Pi_W(N, \lambda(N))$ can be obtained from the stationary distribution of the birth-death process representing the system occupancy, and is described by the so-called Erlang-C formula as function of the load and number of servers.
+The latter function can be expressed in semi-explicit well approximated `closed form’ in terms of a normalizing constant which is the sum of an explicit infinite series.
+Standard results for the M/M/1 queue imply that the mean waiting time is $\frac{\lambda(N)}{N - \lambda(N)}$ for the random assignment policy considered in Section~\ref{random}.
+Thus it can immediately be concluded that the mean waiting time under the JSW policy is smaller by at least a factor $\lambda(N)$.